Dallinger/Griduniverse/HACKING.md

 ## Installing dev tools

+Make sure you have Node.js >= version 6.

 First [install `yarn`](https://yarnpkg.com/en/docs/install).
 (`yarn` is similar to `npm` but better, and uses the same package repository.)